tadaszelvys/server-library/doc/Use.md

 * A Client manager
 * An User Account manager
 * An Access Token manager
-* At least one token type and the token type manager
+* A Token Type manager with at least one token type
 * At least one grant type
-* Depending on the grant types, at least one endpoint
+* At least one endpoint (endpoints depend on the grant types)

 # Exceptions and Exception Manager